aizathamizuddin/Food-Overflow/README.md

 - [x] Users can login to their account.
 - [x] Users can post any question related to cooking or food on the website.
 - [x] Users can reply and answer to questions posted on the website.
+- [x] Users can give a thumbs up to a question.
+- [x] Users can give a like to an answer.
 - [x] The most active and helpful users on the platform will be listed in the top contributors list.

 <h2>Presentation Video</h2>